PLEASE NOTE the trail is now closed to all traffic. Please observe all “no trespassing signs.” Thank you!

 A local engineer analyzes different options for improving the Trail (click the image to enlarge or to download):

 Watch an episode on the Putnam Trail, on BronxTalk with Gary Axelbank.
-Click here to watch online
+Click here

 What we “share” is biodiversity; we share bird life, shy woodland creatures, one of the last remaining wetlands in the Bronx and New York City; we share clean water and air, and the irreplaceable experience of deep serenity that only nature can provide.
 We share rabbits, frogs, turtles, chipmunks, muskrat, and nesting birds to young and old, and future generations.
 We share what is not compatible with a widened, asphalt-paved “greenway.”
 Van Cortlandt Park is not Riverside Park or Central Park.
 It possesses the wide array of recreational amenities, but also ecosystems that are available to all.
-Good stewardship supports non-fragmentation and non-erosion, and context-sensitive changes.
+Good stewardship supports non-fragmentation and context-sensitive changes.

 Site Photo by Catherine O’Brien